Celebrating nine years of sturgeon restoration work!

 Fort Gratiot Lighthouse

-Huron Lady Sturgeon Cruise, 11am & 1pm SOLD OUT – Purchase tickets
+Huron Lady Sturgeon Cruise, 11am & 1pm – Purchase Tickets

 Did you know fish six feet long and one hundred years old are swimming Lake Huron, the St. Clair River and Lake St. Clair?
 There are fewer Lake sturgeon today than a century ago because they’re a threatened species, but of the sturgeon still roaming the Great Lakes, most of them are in the St. Clair River.
 Over 10,000 Lake Sturgeon call underneath the Blue Water Bridges home which makes it possible to see these gentle giants at our Blue Water Sturgeon Festival!